shawntabrizi/migration-example/README.md

-# Substrate Node Template
+# Substrate Migration Example

-A fresh FRAME-based [Substrate](https://www.substrate.io/) node, ready for hacking :rocket:
+> **NOTE: Work in Progress**

+A FRAME-based [Substrate](https://www.substrate.io/) node based on the Node Template that includes a modified version of the Nicks pallet.

 ## Getting Started